 It can be hard for some people to grieve – and react to a crisis – if they feel unprepared.
 Students might be angry that they weren’t told the person’s prognosis in advance.
 Others might feel hurt that they could not say goodbye.

-For suggestions about how to help people who are bereaved, see the next page.
+For suggestions about how to help people who are bereaved, see below.
 You and your colleagues will have to be particularly sensitive if the death was sudden.
 You should be prepared for strong emotional reactions, and be ready to offer support (such as counselling) to those who need it.

 Additionally, the school needs to inform others who may be affected or who might need to support the students (for example, by sending a letter or email to parents).